TykTechnologies/tyk-docs-hugo/tyk-docs/content/deployment-and-operations/tyk-self-managed/deployment-lifecycle/installations/kubernetes/tyk-helm-tyk-stack.md

 #### Tyk Enterprise Developer Portal Database

-By default, Tyk Enterprise Portal use `sqlite3` to store portal metadata.
+By default, Tyk Enterprise Developer Portal use `sqlite3` to store portal metadata.
 If you want to use other SQL Database, please modify the section below.

 ```yaml
 tyk-dev-portal: